Must-do New Zealand Wine Tours

-Tour Operators: On Yer Bike Hawke’s Bay and Bike About Tours.
+Tour Operators: On Yer Bike Hawke’s Bay (more info on Viator and Tripadvisor) and Bike About Tours.

 If you’re more of an independent soul, then a self-guided winery tour by bike in Queenstown is the way to go!
 The Gibbston Valley wineries in the Otago region are well connected with stunning riverside bike trails so it’s really worth making a day out of the experience.
 Bike tours in Queenstown often include transport at the beginning and end of your ride, as well as advice on where to bike to depending on your tastes.
 See here for more things to do in Queenstown.

-Tour Operators: Fork & Pedal, Around the Basin Bike Tours, and the Gibbston Valley Bike Centre.
+Tour Operators: Fork & Pedal, Around the Basin Bike Tours (on Viator and Tripadvisor), Going Blue Queenstown (on Viator and Tripadvisor) and the Gibbston Valley Bike Centre.

 5. Wine Tours in Martinborough